 For hand dyed fabric lovers (Moi! included), playing with gradations conjures up a quilt that looks 'woven' rather than pieced.

 Whether the block is created from just two strips or many, this nifty, little 'beginner' rail fence quilt pattern has a lot of offer any quilter, no matter their skill level.

-All the patchwork illustrations you see on the website are created with the EQ7 software program.
+All the patchwork illustrations you see on the website are created with the EQ8 software program.

-Don't forget to download your free coloring pages towards the bottom of this page!
+Don't forget to download your free Rail Fence coloring pages towards the bottom of this page!

-This block is stitched from strips, sometimes uniform in width and sometimes not.
+This block is stitched from strips.
+Sometimes uniform in width (below, left) and sometimes not (below, right).

 These blocks can be varied by increasing or decreasing the number of strips in each.
 As you'll see in the illustrations that follow, changing the order the fabric color values can dramatically change the look of the final design.